tlcpineda/research_tool/Development Plan.md

 Each capture creates an object with the following keys:

 - **id** : (System) UUID v4 string.
-- **type** : (User) Selection of 'text_snippet', 'table', or 'image'.
+- **type** : (User) Selection of 'text', 'table', or 'image'.
 - **title** : (User) Descriptive name of the entry.
 - **source** : (User) URL or document reference.
 - **notes** : (User) Personal annotations or context.
 - **tags** : (User) List of strings (handled by hybrid resolution).
 - **content** : (System)
-    - For text: Raw string of the OCR output.
+    - for text: Raw string (with embedded formatting) of the OCR output;
-    - For table: 2D Array (List of Lists).
+    - for table: 2D Array (List of Lists); and,
-    - For image: String path to the saved .png file.
+    - for image: String path to the saved .png/.jpg file.
 - **date** : (System) ISO 8601 UTC timestamp.
 - **schema_version** : "1.0"